TraiLYNNE/oracle-cli-project/notes.md

   [x] needs to be able to read the array
   [x] needs to be able to display it's heroes options

+4. Scraper
+  [] needs to accept the end of a url

 Random Ideas
 - complete reset if password entered incorrectly too many times ?